 Ink remained popular throughout the Renaissance for a wide variety of drawings from rapid sketches to detailed compositions.
 Wash and highlighting provided additional effects.
 However, despite the fluid nature of ink, the need to dip the quill repeatedly made it unsuitable for large scale drawings.
 These were normally drawn in chalk or charcoal, not ink.
 For more examples, see: Best Drawings of the Renaissance (c.1400-1550).

 Diluted ink could be applied by brush in order to shade an ink drawing.
 This was often done with the same iron gall ink that was used in pens, but it could also be done with Bistre, a material obtained by soaking wood soot in water.
 The result was a brown wash that was not viscous enough for use with a pen but ideal for use with a brush.
 The application of wash to a pen drawing enhanced the three-D effect of the image.
-Examples include Benozzo Gozzoli's Studies of a Hand, Three Angels and Christ (1447), Filippino Lippi's The Triumph of St Thomas Aquinas (c.1487) and Shallow Vessel (1524-46) by Giulio Romano.
+Examples include Benozzo Gozzoli's Studies of a Hand, Three Angels and Christ (1447); The Triumph of St Thomas Aquinas (c.1487) by Filippino Lippi, and Shallow Vessel (1524-46) by Giulio Romano.